Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

-Protect Your Marriage, Your Assets & Your Rights Today
+Protect Your Marriage, Your Assets & Your Rights with prenuptial & postnuptial agreements attorney in NY Free Consult631-923-1910

 Getting married is both a joyous celebration and a legally binding commitment on Long Island, NY.
 While no one goes into a marriage thinking it may one day end in divorce, it’s important that you don’t lose sight of protecting your interests and rights in the excitement of planning your wedding and finally saying “I do.”

-A prenuptial or postnuptial agreement can help make sure that your assets and rights are safeguarded in the unanticipated event of a divorce.
-While some couples still believe that signing a prenup is “unromantic,” the reality is that it’s simply wise financial planning.
-Here’s what you need to know about prenuptial or postnuptial agreements on Long Island, NY.
+A prenuptial or postnuptial agreement on Long Island, NY can help make sure that your assets and rights are safeguarded in the unanticipated event of a divorce.
+While some couples still believe that signing a prenup is “unromantic,” the reality is that it’s simply wise financial and estate planning and asset protection.
+Here’s what you need to know about creating a prenuptial or postnuptial agreement on Long Island, NY.

 A prenuptial agreement, also called a prenup, is a legally binding contract signed by two individuals prior to their marriage.
-A prenuptial agreement generally outlines the property, assets, and debts of each person, and may also indicate what each spouse will receive if the marriage ends.
+A New York prenuptial agreement on Long Island generally outlines the separate property, assets, and debts of each person, and may also indicate what each spouse will receive if the marriage ends.
+If you’re wondering how much a prenup costs in NY or how much it costs to get a postnuptial agreement, it’s important to consult an experienced prenuptial agreement lawyer.

 What Is a Postnuptial Agreement?

-A postnuptial agreement is similar to a prenuptial agreement in that it generally addresses the same core issues, but is entered into after the couple has joined together in civil union or marriage.
+A postnuptial agreement on Long Island, New York is similar to a prenuptial agreement in that it generally addresses the same core issues, but is entered into after the couple has joined together in civil union or marriage.
+The post-nup meaning is often misunderstood, but the concept is growing in popularity throughout New York, especially in Nassau County and Suffolk County.
 In the past, postnups were considered unenforceable but became a popular choice in the 1970s as states began to adopt no-fault divorce laws.

 The only legal difference between a prenuptial and postnuptial agreement is when the couple enters into the contract.
 A key difference in how the agreements are drafted, however, is how counsel can be retained.
 Married couples can usually draft a postnuptial agreement together with the help of a single attorney, while drafting a valid prenuptial agreement requires each spouse to retain their own counsel.